pattonsgirl/Spring2020-CEG2350/Lab07/README.md

 4. Subnet mask
 5. Gateway
 Q. According to the settings above and some defaults discussed in class, are you on a private network?
 Based on that answer, how do you communicate to the "world" (google.com, wright.edu, etc.)?
+6. Type `host` followed by the URL of your favorite website.
+Q. Copy the command and its results into your lab write up.
+What can you infer?
+Do the reverse, `host` followed by the IP address given by the results.
+Is your favorite website likely hosted on a single system, or is a single system likely serving multiple websites?

+## Part 3:

 ## Submission